 MBTA Healthy & Sustainable Transportation

-The MBTA’s expansive service and prominent regional position mean it has significant potential to alleviate congestion and mitigate greenhouse gas (GHG) emissions from single-occupancy vehicles through mode shift—trips taken on transit that may have otherwise been taken by car.
-Measures such as MBTA ridership provide context for mode shift, while GHG emissions reductions and bus electrification efforts work to advance healthy and sustainable transportation in the region.
-A new electricity procurement contract supplied by 100 percent renewable energy sources went into effect on January 1, 2021.
-This purchase has resulted in complete avoidance of the 36 percent of the MBTA’s GHG emissions that typically come from electricity usage.
+The expansive service and prominent regional position of the MBTA means it has significant potential to alleviate congestion and mitigate greenhouse gas (GHG) emissions from single-occupancy vehicles through mode shift — trips taken on transit that may have otherwise been taken by car.
+Measures such as ridership provide context for mode shift, while GHG emissions reductions and bus electrification efforts work to advance healthy and sustainable transportation in the region.

 Ridership

-Riders completed a total of 203 million unlinked passenger trips across all MBTA services in FY22, or roughly 641,000 UPT on an average weekday.
-This represents a 71 percent increase from 119 million UPT in FY21, which is a significant increase but still 44 percent lower than the 363 million UPT seen in FY19, primarily due to the COVID-19 pandemic.
-All modes increased ridership in FY22 compared to FY21.
-Bus service retained the highest proportion of its ridership throughout the pandemic and increased UPT by 41 percent in FY22 over FY21.
-Ferry, light rail, and commuter rail had the largest ridership increases in FY22 compared to FY21, at 247 percent, 200 percent, and 107 percent, respectively.
-Heavy rail ridership increased 76 percent in FY22 over FY21.
-The RIDE had the smallest increase of 27 percent higher UPT in FY22 than FY21.
+Riders completed a total of 233.1 million unlinked passenger trips across all MBTA services in FY23, or roughly 752K UPT on an average weekday.
+This represents a 14.8 percent increase from 203 million UPT in FY22, which is a significant increase but still 35.8 percent lower than the 363 million UPT seen in FY19.
+All modes increased ridership in FY23 compared to FY22.
+Bus service retained the highest proportion of total ridership at 37 percent, and increased UPT by 12 percent in FY23 over FY22.
+Other modes of transportation also increased ridership.
+Ferry ridership increased by 67 percent from FY22 to FY23.
+Heavy rail ridership increased by 6 percent, light rail increased by 23 percent, Commuter Rail increased by 57 percent, and the RIDE saw a 17 percent increase in ridership.

 Ridership estimates for FY22 may be adjusted slightly in the future.
 Ridership may not match annual and monthly ridership estimates reported to the National Transit Database (NTD) due to new data that may become available after reports are submitted, such as from Green Line vehicles.
 The most current ridership estimates can be found on the MBTA Performance Dashboard.